Does Annuitization Satisfy RMDs?

 Jason Stolz CLTC, CRPC

-In most cases, yes—if an IRA annuity is annuitized in a way that meets IRS rules, the scheduled payments generally satisfy the RMD for that specific annuity contract.
-Any other IRA balances still have their own RMD requirements.
+In most real-world retirement scenarios, yes—if you annuitize an IRA annuity properly under IRS rules, the scheduled lifetime payments generally satisfy the RMD for that specific contract.
+However, other retirement accounts you own may still require their own distributions.
+Understanding the difference can prevent over-withdrawals, tax surprises, and compliance mistakes.

 Lifetime Income Calculator